 “I’m Andrew* I’m 18 and I joined Inspire, Chorley Youth Zone 18 months ago and am now one of Inspire’s young leaders.
 I struggle with mental illnesses that includes anxiety and depression.
 I initially joined Inspire for the wellbeing support and the mentoring they have available.
 I was in an unproductive routine and had an inactive lifestyle.
 I became a recluse, after school I would come home and stay in my room.
 It didn’t help my friendships.
 My deputy head at school recommended Inspire as he thought it would improve my confidence.
-It was Michelle that invited me and showed me around, and I haven’t looked back since.

 I found lockdown really difficult.
 Inspire Youth Zone started engaging with me with welfare calls and activities to keep me occupied.
 I had told them that I previously had one evening of self-harming and suicidal thoughts.
 Inspire has implemented a full action plan for me.
 I am now getting professional counselling which is helping me to adapt to a new way of living and dedicated Inspire youth work supported me through doorstep visits, mentoring and welfare calls.